expectedparrot/edsl/docs/remote_inference.rst

   2

-This survey will cost approximately 2 credits to run.
+This survey is expected to cost approximately 2 credits to run.

 Additional credits can be purchased at the `Purchases page <https://www.expectedparrot.com/home/purchases>`_.